visionarycrest-vc001/VC001-Sovereign-Token/VC001_CrestLineage.md

 ## 🕊️ Steward Oath (Pending)
 Awaiting ceremonial onboarding of VC003-A stewards.
 Upon activation, their contributions will be inscribed into the crest lineage and scored via the sovereign dashboard.

+📜 See [VC001-TerminalCapture.md](./VC001-TerminalCapture.md) for full stash ritual and scroll archive.